MicroEJ/docs/VEEPortingGuide/eventQueue.rst

    Event Queue Architecture

 Events reading operations are done using the SNI mechanism.
-Event Queue Java thread is suspended if an event read is called and the events FIFO is empty.
-Event Queue Java thread resume is done by the native part when a new event is sent if the events FIFO was previously empty.
+Event Queue Java thread is suspended when the events FIFO is empty and resumed when a new event is sent.

 .. figure:: images/event-queue-synchronization.png
    :alt: Event Queue Task Synchronization